 A 4-hour time frame — whether afternoon or evening — allows for a nice flow of people coming and going, and hopefully means that you will be able to spend some real-time with each guest.

 Send an invite — either paper or online — with all of the details.

-Start by thinking about a buffet and food that can be served room temperature, or if served warm can then cool to room temperature and still be appealing.
-Don’t feel the need to have an enormous menu, but consider making more than one platter of each dish so you can swap out the picked over plates for fresh plates as the party goes on.
+Start by thinking about a buffet and food that can be served at room temperature, or if served warm can then cool to room temperature and still be appealing.
+Don’t feel the need to have an enormous menu, but consider making more than one platter of each dish so you can swap out the picked-over plates for fresh plates as the party goes on.

 And of course, everything needs to be made ahead.
 You do not want a house full of people while you dash about the kitchen sautéing salmon or whipping cream.

 Think about color, and flavors that make sense together on a buffet, and make sure you have something from all of the food groups.